mdbeckman/CAUSE2019-Webinar-Capstone-Assessment/README.md

-## Capstone assessment for the undergraduate statistics major
+## Title: Capstone assessment for the undergraduate statistics major

 ## Abstract